Insomnia: Suddenly Sleeping All the Time

 Instead, I felt depleted.
 I find myself dragging through each day and every little bit of physical activity feels like I am trying to climb a mountain.

 Used to functioning on little sleep

 I think part of the problem is that having chronic insomnia means my body has adjusted to functioning on less sleep.
 Of course, there is a physical component to my exhaustion, but I think the sudden change in sleep patterns has wreaked havoc on my mind as well.
-I feel much the same as I do when I only get an hour or two of sleep, but it is amplified.
+I feel much the same as I do when I only get an hour or 2 of sleep, but it is amplified.

 Mental health impacts